simoncoles/zigbee2mqtt-capture/README.md

 TODO When the server runs it'll create or migrate the database.

-## Limitations

-This is using the free version of Avo which doesn't allow the controls to be customised, so you're able to create, edit, and delete items in the database.
-That doesn't make much sense, and ideally that would be prevented.

 ## AppSignal

 If you want to keep an eye on errors, you can use [AppSignal](https://appsignal.com/).